thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ![Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one-minute steps.
-The red line shows the modeled threshold for the detection of CE events, which are denoted with gray circles.
-The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
+The red line shows the modeled threshold for the detection of CE events, which are denoted with red circles.
+The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with magenta circles.
 The purple line is the modeled cloud-free irradiance.
 The dark yellow line is the solar constant of 1367\\,\\text{W}/\\text{m}\^{2}.
-The three sky images below the figure are taken at three characteristic instances (a, b, c) denoted on the figure with vertical dashed lines.](media/rId34.png){width="5.833333333333333in" height="4.546056430446194in"}
+The three sky images below the figure are taken at three characteristic instances (a, b, c) denoted on the figure with vertical orange dashed lines.](media/rId34.pdf){width="5.833333333333333in" height="4.917163167104112in"}

 Figure 2.3: Example of CE identification in Thessaloniki for 2019-07-11.
 The green line with blue symbols depicts the measured GHI in one-minute steps.
-The red line shows the modeled threshold for the detection of CE events, which are denoted with gray circles.
-The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with red circles.
+The red line shows the modeled threshold for the detection of CE events, which are denoted with red circles.
+The black line represents the TOA TSI on a horizontal plane, equivalent to the threshold for the identification of ECE events, shown with magenta circles.
 The purple line is the modeled cloud-free irradiance.
 The dark yellow line is the solar constant of $1367\,\text{W}/\text{m}^{2}$.
-The three sky images below the figure are taken at three characteristic instances (a, b, c) denoted on the figure with vertical dashed lines.
+The three sky images below the figure are taken at three characteristic instances (a, b, c) denoted on the figure with vertical orange dashed lines.

 ![Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
 The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.
-The reference green line goes through the origin with a slope of unity.](media/rId38.png){width="5.833333333333333in" height="3.638377077865267in"}
+The reference green line goes through the origin with a slope of unity.](media/rId38.pdf){width="5.833333333333333in" height="3.642856517935258in"}

 Figure 2.4: Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
 The